Last Updated on

 2. Formula Food

 Babies are often fed formula in their early years.
 Formula food consists of ingredients that are difficult to digest, which might result in constipation.
-Even formula milk contains complex proteins that cause hardening of the poop.
+Formula milk even contains complex proteins that may harden the poop and thus cause constipation.

-Rice and porridge are the two solid food for babies that most mothers think of giving as the first food to their children.
+Rice and porridge are the two solid food for babies that most mothers think of introducing as the first food to their babies.
 But some babies may find it hard to digest rice and may feel constipated.

 5. Raw Bananas

-Babies are often fed raw bananas, as cooked vegetable, or as a porridge made out of sundried raw banana powder.
+Babies are often fed raw bananas, as cooked vegetable, or as a porridge made out of sun-dried raw banana powder.
 Although giving a ripe banana is good, unripe banana is not.
-If you give an unripe banana to your baby, he might feel constipation and have gastric problems.
+If you give an unripe banana to your baby, he might feel constipated and have gastric problem.
 Under-ripe or unripe bananas have starch in them, which can be hard for a baby to digest.

-Apples are known to harden the stool. and consuming apples is one of the the best home remedies for diarrhoea.
+Apples are known to harden the stool so eating them while suffering from diarrhoea can help.
 But steamed apples, a popular baby food, can cause constipation in babies.
-You should also avoid giving applesauce to your baby as it contains pectin protein, which hardens the stool.
+So don’t give steamed apples to your baby.
+Also avoid giving applesauce to your baby as it contains pectin protein, which hardens the stool.

 Cheese is an excellent source of many essential vitamins and minerals and is a superfood for babies.
 It is usually given to babies as a snack.
 However, cheese is low in fibre and can cause constipation.